 Groups of Institutions Called Mutualistas Exist in Uruguay

+2.)
 The Mutualistas.
-Mutualistas are groups of healthcare institutions spread across the country (hospitals, clinics, etc.) that provide all necessary healthcare needs.
+Mutualistas are private groups of healthcare institutions spread across the country (hospitals, clinics, etc.) that provide all necessary healthcare needs to their members.
 [Editor's note: almost all mutualistas have an age cap and/or pre-existing conditions restrictions.]

 There are More Private Health Care Options For Expats in Uruguay